 11964 Mandarin Rd., Jacksonville, FL 32223 - United States

-Take a stroll through the beautiful 10-acre Walter Jones Historical Park on the banks of the St. Johns River and visit the Mandarin Museum and five historic buildings.
+Take a stroll through the beautiful 10-acre Walter Jones Historical Park on the banks of the St. Johns River and visit five historic buildings.
 Exhibits provide an intimate venue to discover the history of the area.

-The park walk includes the 1876 barn and home built by Union Major William Webb, a boardwalk along the river, a sawmill, and the Losco Winery building.
+The park walk includes the 1876 barn and farmhouse, a boardwalk along the river, a sawmill, and the Losco Winery building.

 The St. Joseph’s Mission Schoolhouse for African-American Children is a favorite of visitors.
 Built in 1898, it is the area's last remaining one-room schoolhouse of this era.
 It was used to teach African-American children by the Sisters of St. Joseph, continuing the mission they started in 1868.

-All buildings in the park will be open for viewing on Museum Day.
+All buildings in the park will be open for viewing on Museum Day from 10-2: